Creech Air Force Base: In popular culture

 Author Stephen King presented the site as the base of military operations for the antagonist, in his novel The Stand.
 Creech was the site for the control of drone surveillance and Hellfire missile deployment in the 2015 film Eye in the Sky.

 It was also briefly seen in London Has Fallen, being the base of a drone strike in Pakistan during the prologue, supposedly killing the antagonist and his family.
 It is also hinted to be the base of another drone strike in Yemen, this time successfully killing the antagonist.

-It most recently appeared as a location for launching drone strikes in the third episode of Tom Clancy's Jack Ryan.
+In 2018, it appeared as a location for launching drone strikes in the third episode of the first season of Tom Clancy's Jack Ryan.